MRC-CLIMB/docs/docs/storage/transfer-from-vm-to-s3.md

 Done.
 Uploaded 3594366897 bytes in 330.1 seconds, 10.38 MB/s.
 ```

 Once the transfer is complete, you can check that the data is in S3 by listing the contents of the bucket.
-For me, I see the following:
+For me, I do the following:

 ```bash
 s3cmd ls s3://quadram-bioinfo-training/clonal_heidl/